vwbusguy/qbsh/README.md

 QBSH - Quick BASIC Shell
 ========================

 This is an attempt at making a command line shell with [QB64](https://www.qb64.com).
 Unhandled commands are offloaded to the native shell (bash, etc.).
-This is a very early project, so your mileage may vary and use this at your own risk!
+While it's reached a point of mild sanity, your mileage may vary, so use this at your own risk.

 Try it with podman or docker: